Psoriatic Arthritis

 What is psoriatic arthritis?

-Psoriatic arthritis is a type of arthritis linked with psoriasis, a chronic skin and nail disease.
+Psoriatic arthritis is an autoimmune type of arthritis linked with psoriasis, a chronic skin and nail disease.
 Psoriasis causes red, scaly rashes and thick, pitted fingernails.
 Psoriatic arthritis is similar to rheumatoid arthritis (RA) in symptoms and joint swelling (inflammation).
-But it tends to affect fewer joints than RA.
-And it does not make the typical RA antibodies.
-The arthritis of psoriatic arthritis comes in 5 forms:
+But it does not make the typical RA antibodies.
+The arthritis of psoriatic arthritis comes in several forms, including:

-Psoriatic spondylitis, arthritis of the lower back (sacroiliac sac) and the spine
+Psoriatic spondylitis, which is arthritis of the lower back (sacroiliac sac) and the spine.

 What causes psoriatic arthritis?